-8. Check charge of all the batteries.
-Be sure the batteries can start the engines and the generator, if equipped, before proceeding on your cruise.
+9. Check the battery charge of both engine batteries (or battery banks) and the generator battery.
+Be sure the batteries can start both engines and the generator before proceeding on your cruise.

 Every 50 Hours

 - 1. Be sure to clean seawater strainers. - Check propellers for damage.
 If bends, cracks or other damage are found, contact your Formula dealer for service.
 Do not continue to use badly damaged propellers.
 Using damaged propellers may damage the drive units.